ibm-cloud-architecture/refarch-integration-utilities/docs/cicd.md

 # Continuous integration with Jenkins
-For continuous integration and deployment we are using Jenkins server on the *Utility* server.
-With Jenkins we can do continuous build, testing and deployment of software components to target servers.
+For continuous integration and deployment we are using Jenkins server deployed on the *Utility* virtual machine.
+With Jenkins we can do continuous build, test and deployment of software components to different target servers.

 ## Installation
 The installation is following the non-docker install as described [here]( https://jenkins.io/doc/book/getting-started/installing), specially the following steps have to be done: